Civil Litigation Services

-In the defence of cases, the Department in the FY 2017/2018, 2018/2019 and 2019/2020 successfully defended the national Government in some of the filed cases hence ensuring savings on the government finances and the undertaking of government projects.
-Some of the cases are:
+In the defence of cases, the Department in the Financial years 2017/2018, 2018/2019 and 2019/2020 respectively, successfully defended the national Government in some of the filed cases hence ensuring savings on the government finances and the undertaking of government projects.
+Some of the cases include but are not limited to:

 - In Eldoret Civil Appeal No. 51 of 2016 Attorney General vs Nathan Tirop & Another, the Court of Appeal in a judgment given on 6th December 2018 allowed our appeal and dismissed an award of Kshs.
 8.5 Billion plus interest and costs thereon.
 This represents a saving of Kshs.8.5 Billion plus interest on the same,